VenkataRN/workspace/onference-xml/readme.txt

 --
 As beans are defined in applicationContext.xml file now we should integrate this in the App so that it loads applicationcontext xml.
+--
+setterInjection: means using set functions many times this is good if you are using existing code --